Sabercat Trail and Fossil Museum Projects

 Where is the museum planning to be built?
 I can't exactly tell from the aerial photo.
 I regularly walk the Sabercat trail, entering from the Via Orinda trailhead.
 Is the museum planned on that side of 680 or the other?
 Thanks.

-Loretta asked almost 2 years ago
+Loretta asked about 2 years ago

 Hello, thank you for your question!
 The museum is planned to be built west of I-680 on a State-owned property overlooking the I-680 freeway.
 The Sabercat Trail will lead directly to the Fossil Museum with general parking and vehicle access along Osgood Road.